 + Mary Clayton Hamilton

-At the start of the Civil War, William was a career cavalry officer with fifteen years experience in various western frontier posts.
+William graduated from West Point in 1850, and at the start of the Civil War was a career cavalry officer with fifteen years experience in various western frontier posts.
 After fighting at First Bull Run and the Peninsula campaign, he came home on leave and resigned his commission in the U.S. Army.
 Commissioned as a captain in the Confederate army, he was killed at Gettysburg during Pickett’s charge.
 He was one of just four West Point graduates who switched sides during the war.